3 – 5 December 2020

-We would like to take account of this aspect and this development on 5 and 6 October in Freiburg with a new and innovative congress entitled “Evidence in Knee Surgery” and in the first year of the event focus on the “cartilage repair” topic.
+We would like to take account of this aspect and this development in Regensburg, 3-5 December 2020 with a combined meeting of an already established conference called TIRM (Translation in Regenerative Medicine) and a new and innovative congress entitled “Evidence in Knee Surgery”.
+The event will focus on the regenerative “cartilage repair”.
 This also represents a very well-suited subject area – also due to the regulatory requirements and the problems of reimbursement – in order to discuss the topic of evidence and to draw common insights and conclusions.

-We would be very happy if you’ll come to Freiburg on 5 and 6 October 2018 to discuss with us.
+We would be very happy if you would join us in Regensburg, 3 – 5 December 2020, to discuss with us.